pulumi/terraform-provider-aws/website/docs/r/datasync_task.html.markdown

 # Resource: aws_datasync_task

 Manages an AWS DataSync Task, which represents a configuration for synchronization.
-Starting an execution of these DataSync Tasks (actually synchronizing files) is performed outside of this Terraform resource.
+Starting an execution of these DataSync Tasks (actually synchronizing files) is performed outside of this resource.

 ## Example Usage